Shen Congwen: Education

 Many early modern writers in China were well-educated, and some studied abroad, often in Japan.
-Shen Congwen, however, received a modest formal education.
+Shen, however, received a modest formal education.
 As a child he received private tutoring at home followed by a private family school.
 These private tutorials were conducted in an outdated, classical scholarly style which Shen criticized as neither useful nor interesting.
 In 1915, he began attending the Fenghuang town primary school, from which he graduated in 1917.

 As a child he disliked school.
 In his autobiography, he describes frequently cutting class.
 According to Shen, this educational experience formed the foundation of his later professional and emotional life, "Having learned to use my eyes to take in everything in this world, to live amid all life, I found school unspeakably boring."
-This school-of-life brand of personal education is central to the image of Shen Congwen.
+This school-of-life brand of personal education is central to the image of Shen.
 Mo Yan, in his Nobel lecture given after receiving the Nobel Prize for Literature in 2012, compares himself to Shen, "I left school as a child, often went hungry, was constantly lonely, and had no books to read.
-But for those reasons, like the writer of a previous generation, Shen Congwen, I had an early start on reading the great book of life.
+But for those reasons, like the writer of a previous generation, Shen, I had an early start on reading the great book of life.
 My experience of going to the marketplace to listen to a storyteller was but one page of that book."

 In 1923, after serving five years in the militia in Hunan, Shen left for Beijing to pursue higher education.
 Having failed the university entrance exam, he pursued independent study while auditing classes at Peking University.

 In 1949, he was attacked on big character posters at the Peking University campus for not heralding the Communist cause.
 Suffering from depression and social ostracization, he slit his wrists and throat with a razor blade.